upvalue/upvalue/README.md

-🌊 Hi there!
+🌊 Hi there, I'm Phil.

-I'm Phil, a software developer currently on sabbatical. 🤙

-I'm currently looking for work, so feel free to [reach out](https://upvalue.io/).

 You can check out my website [at upvalue.io](https://upvalue.io).